 Nursery is the first part of the Early Years Foundation Stage and it serves as a basis for all future learning.
 We firmly believe that children of this age learn best through play and we provide a stimulating environment with a wide range of daily activities both inside and outside the classroom.
 Nursery children have their own outdoor classroom with sand, water, chalkboard, construction resources and topic related provision.
 In addition, there are always plenty of art and craft opportunities on offer.

 Girls join us in the September following their third birthday and they attend five mornings a week from 8:30am to 1pm, to include lunch, with the option to stay for one or a number of afternoons straight away or as the year progresses.
 If a child stays for the afternoon, pick-up is at 3:30pm.
 Nursery children also have the option of wraparound care: they can join Early Birds before school starts and After School Care at the end of the school day.
 Early Birds runs from 8am until 8:30am and After School Care from 3:30pm until 5:30pm.
 Both Early Birds and After School Care for Nursery children take place in the Nursery classroom.

 The children benefit from specialist teaching in PE, Music and Ballet (an optional extra).
 In the summer term, Nursery children attend Forest School, which takes place at Shortenills Activity Centre.
 Swimming lessons in small groups are also on offer at the High March pool as an extra-curricular activity.

 We reserve a limited number of places in Nursery for boys, generally a maximum of six, for one year only.

 It is our expectation that girls will continue their preparatory education at High March and they automatically move into Reception after their year in Nursery.
 The routine of Nursery undoubtedly helps guarantee a smooth transition into Reception.

-Our main aim is that each child has a happy, secure and rewarding start to their school life.
+Our aim, above all, is that each child has a happy and rewarding start to his/her school life.